 Some patients may also develop pancreatitis, an inflammation of the pancreas.
-This may occur if the gallstones block the drainage system of the pancreas, which shares a small portion of it’s duct with the common bile duct (SEE PICTURE BELOW- can we add a picture of the gallbladder and bile ducts please.) then severe inflammation of the pancreas may ensue.
-This is another life-threatening condition which may be a consequence of gallstones.
+This may occur if the gallstones block the drainage system of the pancreas, which shares a small portion of its duct with the common bile duct then severe inflammation of the pancreas may ensue.
+This is another life-threatening condition that may be a consequence of gallstones.

 The gallbladder is a nonessential organ (which means the body has the capacity to adapt and compensate for its absence), so most treatments for gallbladder disease revolve around removing the entire organ – a procedure known as cholecystectomy.

 A very common question usually asked by patients is – Can we dissolve or only remove the gallstones?

 While this would be an ideal treatment option we don’t have any medical or surgical therapies to achieve this goal.
 Also, if we only remove the gallstones, the surgical scars inflicted on the gallbladder lead to more stone formations and consequently complications.